When planning your next product, the less you leave to chance, the better.

 The Toyota Corolla debuted in 1966.
 It was designed to be dependable and inexpensive.

 Dependable and inexpensive turned out to be a pretty popular combination.
+That’s the brand identity Toyota intended to convey, and it succeeded.

 Less than ten years after launching, the Corolla was crowned the best-selling car of 1974.
 It’s hovered around that spot ever since.